CenterForOpenScience/osf.io/framework/discourse/README.md

 ##Other Issues
 Apparently the first page loads of Discourse in Development mode are only supposed to take 5-10 seconds (http://blog.discourse.org/2013/04/discourse-as-your-first-rails-app/), so I wonder why I have gotten so used to minute-long page loads.
 Funnily enough, it seems that during the majority of this time the rails server is idle.

+It looks like after renaming a project, the Discourse /posts/:post_id end point is called ~6 times in a row...